icemtel/reconstruct3d_opt/README.md

 vedo>=2020.4 # only for 3D visualization
 ```

-### External links

-Optimization with SciPy
+### How-to: optimization with `scipy`

 - Tutorial https://docs.scipy.org/doc/scipy/reference/tutorial/optimize.html
 - Documentation https://docs.scipy.org/doc/scipy/reference/optimize.html#module-scipy.optimize
 - How to choose a method https://scipy-lectures.org/advanced/mathematical_optimization/index.html

+### Contents

+**Final results** (reconstructed 3D coordinates of curves): `res/pipe_final/`.

 ### Data set

-- Time sequences of three-dimensional shapes of beating cilia on the surface of unicellular Paramecium had been recorded by Machemer using high-speed video-microscopy in with stereoscopic recording of orthogonal two-dimensional projections in 1972; this cilia beat pattern was subsequently presented in Figure 2 of Naitoh et al. 1984.
-We had manually digitalized this historic data set by manual tracking (using manual tracking in Adobe Illustrator and export as svg-files).
+- Time sequences of three-dimensional shapes of beating cilia on the surface of unicellular Paramecium had been recorded
-- The coordinate system used is described in `curve3d.py'

-#### Choice of weights
-- Regularization weights are dimensionless
-- Start with smooth_weight = 0; With visual inspection find the best points_weight.
-  - If points_weight is too small; the curves will be parallel, but points will not necessarily align.
-  - If points_weight is too large (and no smoothing) - projection points might oscillate around the target curve.
-- Increase smooth_weight until smoothing starts to mask essential features of the space curve.

-### Scripts
+  by Machemer using high-speed video-microscopy in with stereoscopic recording of orthogonal two-dimensional projections in 1972;
+  this cilia beat pattern was subsequently presented in Figure 2 of Naitoh et al. 1984.
+- We manually digitalized this historic data set by manual tracking
+  (using manual tracking in Adobe Illustrator and export as svg-files).
+  In folder `data/raw/`, files `x0-#.dat`, `y0-#.dat` describe one projection of a shape,
+   `x20-#.dat`, `z0-#.dat` describe the second orthogonal projection.
+- We found a mismatch between scale of projections
+  (i.e., $\max{x_j}-\min{x_j} \neq \max{x^{(2)}_j}-\min{x^{(2)}_j}- $
+  We rescaled the second projection by a constant factor.
+Results are in `data/rescale/`.
+  (For reference, the original matlab scripts are present in `data/`.)

 #### Reusable code

 `curve3d.py`
 - construct 3d curve by defining segments
 - reconstruct segments information from curve points
+- Description of the coordinate system used.

 #### Examples
 `ex00_optimize.py`